fvalles/dbz-memory-card-game/README.md

 - **Reusable components** were created.
 They are located in `src/components`.
 - **Typographic reusable components** are located in `src/components/typography`.
+- **Fisher–Yates shuffle algorithm** was used to shuffle cards deck.
 - **A color palette** was created inside of `src/theme` and shared through a `<ThemeProvider />` to all Styled Components.
 - `Local Storage` was used to persist the user best score.
 - **Custom DBZ favicon** was used.